 While there is enough quality material on our programme for you to become a software developer, there are times when you might feel that you have to do further research.
 This is the same with most programmes, whether it’s in a university, college, or other.
 We encourage the use of Google when you feel that you might need to do a bit of extra reading.

 9. Engage with our career services

 For many people who do our programme, their goal is to change their careers to software development.
-During our programme, you will be faced with four milestone projects, and it’s on these that you are graded.
-When you complete the second milestone project, this is when you will first engage with our Career Services department.
+During our programme, you will be faced with five portfolio projects, and it’s on these that you are graded.
+When you complete the second portfolio project, this is when you will first engage with our Career Services department.
 The more you engage with this team, the easier it will be for you to land a new career when the programme finishes.

 Read about our Career Services team here.